jexxa-projects/JexxaTutorials/TimeService/README.md

 java.naming.password=admin
 ```

+## 3. Implement DrivingAdapter
+Now, we have to implement the driving adapter `TimeListener` which receives published time information.

-## Implement the TimeListener
+### Implement TimeListener
 When receiving asynchronous messages we have to:
-1. Declare an object that process the received data
+1. Know and declare the object from our application core processing received data
 2. Convert received data into business data
 3. Define the connection information how to receive the data
 4. Forward it to a specific method within the application core.